mdietrichstein/digitalpreservation-repo-migration/README.md

 **migrate-ckan-to-dspace**

 Migrate the configured ckan repository to dspace.
+This command assumes that the dspace repository contains at least one community.